Vehicle impoundment: Auction

-Cars in an impoundment lot in the United States.
+Impoundment lot in the United States.

-An impounded vehicle auction is a type of auction that specializes in selling abandoned and disabled vehicles.
-Once a car is towed by municipalities or private companies and the requisite time has passed, the cars are auctioned to recover the cost of towing and storage.
+An impounded vehicle auction is a specialized auction where abandoned and disabled vehicles are sold to recover towing and storage costs.
+These vehicles are typically towed by municipalities or private companies and auctioned off after a certain period of time has passed.

-These auctions are typically held by an auctioneer on the grounds of the tow lot, but Internet-based auctions are becoming more common.
+Tow lot auctions are usually conducted by an auctioneer on-site, but online auctions are becoming increasingly popular.

-Most states require a rigorous process to determine the owner of the vehicle and the disposition of the title before allowing a vehicle to be auctioned.
-This includes a title search, publication of an impending sale and certified letters in an attempt to give the vehicle's owner an opportunity to pay towing and storage costs and recover the vehicle.
-In the case of serviceable vehicles, the towing company may offer this documentation in a packet known as the possessory lien papers, which can be used to obtain a new title.
-Given the expense of the process, many lots will charge a significant fee for the papers.
+Before a vehicle can be auctioned, most states require a thorough process to determine the owner and title disposition.
+This process typically involves a title search, publication of the impending sale, and sending certified letters to the owner to give them a chance to pay towing and storage fees and reclaim the vehicle.
+For vehicles in good condition, the towing company may provide possessory lien papers, which can be used to obtain a new title.
+Due to the costs involved, auction lots often charge a substantial fee for these papers.